dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 ## Abstract

-**DeXe** is a decentralized social trading platform design to copy the best trader strategies.
-You can create your personalized trading token, invest into other traders to multiply your assets by purchasing their tokens (each token is baked by real assets and its price depends on the trader's skills), repeat other wallets trading transactions using *Wallet-to-Wallet* copying.

 On **DeXe** platform user can also form a **DAO** for collective decision-making and execution of those decisions.
 **DAO** pools can be useful for projects that want to give their community a vote in the development of the project or to control the treasuries.